Tehes/themachine/README.md

 All modules can be upgraded.
 Upgrades strengthen their effect but always come with a downside.

+---

+## ♻️ Wear & Repairs

+- **Wear** (damage per round) is primarily caused by modules.
+  - Each module adds its own wear value.
+  - Additional escalation occurs as more modules are installed (synergy effect).
+- **Repairs** reduce damage in fixed packages (e.g. 10% repair for 6💰).
+- Repair costs do not scale with damage level, but increasing wear over time makes constant repairs unavoidable.

+---

 ## 🔀 Randomization & Fairness

 - **Random Shop** each round with 3 slots: